Catarina777/Enzymes-classification/README.md

   - In this notebook is developed multiple deep learning models that can predict the subclasses of transferases.
     - The models used were: DNN and LSTM.
   - It was created a function (model_evaluate) for evaluating the models, comparing the predicted values with the real values.
-    - The metrics used were: X_test, y_test, model.
+    - The parameters used were: X_test, y_test, model.
   - It was also created another function (hot_encoded_sequence) to convert the letters in protein sequences into numbers.
-    - The metrics used were: sequences, seq_len, alphabet, padding_truncating.
+    - The parameters used were: sequences, seq_len, alphabet, padding_truncating.
   - Another function created (lstm_simple) uses the LSTM network, which is a type of recurrent neural network used in deep learning because very large architectures can be successfully trained.
-    - It uses a lot of metrics such as: input_dim,len_alphabet, optimizer, bilstm, lstm_layers, dense_layers, activation, recurrent_activation, dense_activation, dropout_rate, recurrent_dropout_rate, dropout_rate_dense, batchnormalization, loss_fun, activation_fun, cv, optType, param_grid, n_iter_search, n_jobs and scoring.
+    - It uses a lot of metrics such as: input_dim, len_alphabet, optimizer, bilstm, lstm_layers, dense_layers, activation, recurrent_activation, dense_activation, dropout_rate, recurrent_dropout_rate, dropout_rate_dense, batchnormalization, loss_fun, activation_fun, cv, optType, param_grid, n_iter_search, n_jobs and scoring.
   - Furthermore we made a function (blosum) that gets each aminoacid in a protein sequence encoded as blosum.
-    - It uses as metrics sequences.
+    - It uses as parameters sequences.
   - At last we created another function (zscale) that makes something similar to the blosum where we get the encoded z_scale.
-    - It uses as metrixs sequences.
+    - It uses as parameters sequences.

 ## Authors: